alan-hadyk/grocify/README.md

 4. `units` table - Standardized units of measurement for ingredients:

    - `id` UUID (required) - Unique identifier for the unit
-   - `name` STRING (required, max.
+   - `name` TEXT (required, max.
 100 characters) - Unit of measurement (e.g., "g", "cups", "ml", "l", "kg", "teaspoons").
    - `author_user_id` UUID (required) - Relation to the User who created the unit.
 This is a foreign key referencing `users.id`
    - `created_at` TIMESTAMPTZ (required) - The timestamp of when the unit was created.

 5. `shopping_lists` table - Information related to shopping lists, including name and creator:

    - `id` UUID (required) - Unique identifier for the shopping list
-   - `name` STRING (optional) - Name or title of the shopping list
+   - `name` TEXT (optional) - Name or title of the shopping list
    - `author_user_id` UUID (required) - Relation to the User who created the shopping list.
 This is a foreign key referencing `users.id`
    - `created_at` TIMESTAMPTZ (required) - The timestamp of when the shopping list was created.